 This is a place which prides itself on the local produce, and has produced some of the best regional delicacies and iconic treats in the UK.
 Many of us will have tried Kendal Mint Cake, a bar of near enough pure sugar with a strong mint taste.
 Love it or hate it, there’s no doubt it is firmly ingrained in the culture, and can be found in every corner sweet shop in the Lake District.
 This sugary bar found fame when it transpired that Edmund Hilary carried it with him on the first successful ascent of Everest.

-Head to Grasmere to find Grasmere Gingerbread, a sweet and spicy treat made only in this tiny village. the Grasmere gingerbread shop itself is an experience as staff are all dressed up in traditonal victorian clothing.
-The gingerbread itself is made with a secret recipe that has been passed down through generations of the family, which many have tried to recreate but very few have access to the original recipe!
+Head to Grasmere to find Grasmere Gingerbread, a sweet and spicy treat made only in this tiny village.
+The Grasmere gingerbread shop itself is an experience as staff are all dressed up in traditional Victorian clothing.
+The gingerbread itself is made with a secret recipe that has been passed down through generations of the family.
+Many have tried to recreate but very few have access to the original recipe!

 For dining out, visitors are spoiled for choice.
-Farm to table is a huge part of the ethos in the Lake District, with many pubs and restaurants priding themselves on locally sourced and sustainable farmed meat.
+Farm to table is a huge part of the ethos in the Lake District.
+Many pubs and restaurants pride themselves on locally sourced and sustainable farmed meat.
 With such a vast surrounding of countryside too, foraging is becoming a huge part of food culture in the Lake District.
 For those who want to sample the very best of the what the Lake District has to offer, it is worth checking out one of the several Michelin starred restaurants in the area such as Forestside in Grasmere.